xdreame-akki/wireframing/README.md

 ## Conclusion

 Wireframing is an essential practice in UX/UI design that ensures a project begins with a clear and functional blueprint.
 It enables effective planning, reduces misunderstandings, and supports a user-centered design process.
+Understanding the difference between low- and high-fidelity wireframes allows teams to select the right level of detail at each stage of product development.

+The Airbnb clone project from ALX Africa serves as a strong example of a high-fidelity wireframe, showcasing how detailed design prototypes help bridge the gap between concept and code.